 Santa Fe, New Mexico

-The front of the house is set deeply into the earth.
-You enter through a recessed courtyard and into a cool, private vestibule.
-An opening cut into one of the concrete walls then leads you into the main body of the house, where panoramic views of the Sangre de Christos mountains are revealed.
-Although there are large expanses of glass, they are all deeply shaded by cantilevered roof forms that create porches around the perimeter.
+You enter through a recessed courtyard into a cool, private vestibule.
+An opening cut into the wall leads into the body of the house where large expanses of glass reveal panoramic views of the Sangre de Cristo Mountains.
+A cantilevered roof shades the large windows as well as the porches tucked around the perimeter.

 Architect: Specht Architects